-Professor, Department of Social and Decision Sciences
+Professor of Economics and Social Science, Department of Social and Decision Sciences